web-stuff-98/go-react-vid-streams/README.md

 # go-react-vid-streams

-## This is an unfinished generic "motion detection security camera streaming app" where you connect different devices to a password protected server and record video streams.
-It's supposed to be run on a local network.
+## This is an unfinished generic "motion detection security camera streaming app" where you connect different devices to a password protected server and record video streams

 ### Currently video streaming, motion detection and video downloads work, other things haven't been implemented yet

-### I am not sure if "streamers" should be individually password protected or if it should just be the server on its own which has password access
+When you are logged into the server, you don't need a password to login/register streamers.

+When it is done there will be a seperate client and server app.
+The server exe will have command line arguments for the server password.
+Clients will connect to the server and add their media streams, where all media streams will be visible on the homepage, with a download button for downloading the footage up to the current point where motion was detected.

 #### Todos: